I thought I’d do something different. Something that has been on my mind for a very long time! Have I really introduced myself?

 Sixth year was the year I had to really focus on what I wanted to do in life.
 I knew from a young age I wanted to work in an industry where I could be creative and have fun at the same time! and I found that course for me; HND Visual Communication at Glasgow Clyde College, Cardonald.
 This course had everything I wanted to do in life, design stationary, advertisements, create logos, web design, Illustration, animation, the lot!
 This was my future!
 I was so pleased as at my interview I was given an unconditional place there and then.
 I was over the moon, my dream of being a graphic designer was one step closer.
 I started my diploma in 2014, it was a long journey to and from Irvine to Glasgow three days a week, but I didn’t care, I loved the course!
 The class I was in had the best people in it, I made friends with a bunch of girls at first then we grouped together with the other boys in our class as we got on so well and to this day are still friends, I couldn’t have asked for a better time at Glasgow Clyde, I couldn’t have done my HND without my class mates, who are truly my best friends!
 My time at Glasgow Clyde College was coming to an end and I graduated at the University of Glasgow, Bute hall in the November of 2016.

 I was determined to go even further and complete my degree after HND.
 After many interviews, I decided to pick The University of the West of Scotland, Ayr Campus to study BA(Hons) Digital Art and Design.
 I started 3rd Year in September of 2016 and recently just completed 3rd year with 2 A’s and 4 B’s.
 I could not believe it!
-Honours Year will start in September 2017 and I am so excited to see what briefs I will be given!
+Honours Year has started (September 2017) and I am really enjoying my briefs I have be given!

 my story is still an open book and hopefully after Honours Year I can tell the next part to my story, my future, my dream.

 Thanks for reading